Ten essentials to avoid being ripped off

 5. Beware another common ruse: petrol.
 Try to arrange a deal where you return the car with a full tank.
 You will pay much more if the rental firm does the refilling.

 6. Before you drive off, check the car for existing damage, particularly to the underside.
 Ensure it is marked on a form or detailed in a log book and get the rental firm to sign it.
 Take photographs too, dated if possible.
+You might need a special (and usually cheap) app to do this on your phone.

 8. Read the contract carefully and question anything you don’t understand then and there.
 You may have signed up for insurances you don’t need and it will be difficult to contest later.